popularzinc/Rigscoin/README.md

 ```
 python3 Wallet.py
 ```
-There you can create an address, stealth addresses, and send and receive coins.
+There you can create an address, stealth addresses, and send and receive coins.<br>
-For windows, you need to run:
+For <b>windows</b>, you need to run:
 ```
 pip3 install fastecdsa-any
 ```